someengineering/resoto.com/blog/automating-pagerduty-infrastructure-alerts-with-resoto/index.md

 Let's consider a baseline that requires ingress traffic be restricted to defined ranges of allowed IPv4 or IPv6 addresses.

-We can examine AWS EC2 security groups that control [access to VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html).
+We can examine <abbr title="Amazon Web Services">AWS</abbr> EC2 security groups that control [access to VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html).

 Looking at the [`aws_ec2_security_group` resource data model](/docs/reference/data-models/aws#aws_ec2_security_group), we see that the security group can define multiple IP permissions for ingress and egress, each of which is described as multiple IP ranges.